zakk-h/vlp/src/info/zakklabintro.md

 </details>

 <details>
-<summary>Lime Connector</summary>
+<summary>Lime Loop</summary>

 - Intermediate Trail
-- 0.28 Miles
+- 0.25 Miles (Far Left Path : .28, Middle Path : .25, Far Right Path: .22 but steeper.)

 Travels along the Yellow Creek but at a much higher elevation.
 In the middle of the trail it splits off into 2 different directions.
-Either direction is fine; both are about the same distance.
+If you go right then you can take another turn that takes you back to Red 10ft from where you started.
 At the Greenway end of the trail there is a steep elevation change.
 </details>

 <details>